Joseph Zen

-Early life and career
+Life and career

 Joseph Zen was born in Shanghai to Catholic parents, Vincent Zen and Margaret Tseu.
 He studied in a church school during the Second Sino-Japanese War, but was sent to an abbey after his father suffered a stroke.

-Zen fled to Hong Kong from Shanghai to escape Communist rule at the end of the Chinese Civil War.
 After entering the Salesians at the Hong Kong novitiate in 1948, he was ordained to the priesthood on 11 February 1961 by Cardinal Maurilio Fossati.
 Zen obtained a licentiate in theology (1961) and a doctorate in philosophy (1964) from the Salesian Pontifical University in Rome.
 After 1973, he taught in the Holy Spirit Seminary College of Hong Kong – 1976 to 1978 of Macao Salesian School (Instituto Salesiano) as principal.
 In 1978 he became the Provincial Superior of Salesians (which includes mainland China, Hong Kong, Macau, and Taiwan), then resigned in 1983.
 He was a lecturer in the seminaries in China, centres of studies acknowledged by the Communist party, between 1989 and 1996.
 He was appointed the coadjutor Bishop of Hong Kong in 1996 by Pope John Paul II.

 Retirement

 On 18 September 2005, he told Hong Kong newspaper Apple Daily reporters that he was willing to retire in January 2007.
 He also said that he wanted to be a teacher in either mainland China or in Africa, as there was a shortage of teachers in Africa.
 Democratic Party ex-chairman Martin Lee, also a Roman Catholic, stated that because Zen was still healthy for his age, the Pope may request him to stay in his position.
 Legislative Council member Audrey Eu praised Zen for being braver than other religious leaders in Hong Kong in sharing his political views and also because "he carried out his ideas of fairness, equitableness, and philanthropy via actual efforts".
 On the other hand, some conservatives inside the church speculated that the strained relationship between Beijing and the Holy See will become more relaxed if Zen retires.
 Nonetheless, Zen wrote a letter to the Pope on 13 January 2006 and stated that he did want to retire from his position, though not because of his age.
-On 15 April 2009, Pope Benedict accepted Cardinal Zen's resignation and John Tong Hon became the Bishop of the diocese.
+On 15 April 2009, Pope Benedict accepted Zen's resignation and John Tong Hon became the bishop of the diocese.

-From 22 October 2011 for three days Cardinal Zen went on hunger strike which was undertaken as an act of protest against losing a long-standing legal battle with the Hong Kong government over how aided schools should be run.
+From 22 October 2011 for three days Zen went on hunger strike which was undertaken as an act of protest against losing a long-standing legal battle with the Hong Kong government over how aided schools should be run.
 He later wrote about his experiences in an open letter.